aimeele97/employee_kpi_analysis/README.md

 ## Overview

-This HR analytics project tackles three key issues: KPI performance, employee ratings, and recruitment channels.
-It provides insights and recommendations to help the HR department identify critical challenges, develop strategies to enhance KPI performance, improve employee ratings, and optimize recruitment processes.
+This project addresses three main areas: KPI performance, employee ratings, and recruitment channels.
+It offers insights and actionable recommendations to assist the HR department in identifying key challenges and developing strategies to enhance KPI performance, boost employee ratings, and optimize recruitment processes.

 ## Data Source